WallE-corp/log-books/erik_petersson_log.md

 # **2022-05-19**

 Made sure that backend is recieving data.
+The (x,y) cordinates along with the image and that they can save them in the firebase.

 # **2022-05-20**